-If the applicant's attestation and HealthSource RI's data verification are not reasonably compatible and, in the case of income eligibility, the applicant has been unable to provide a reasonable explanation, applicants will be given 90 days to submit satisfactory documentation to verify any outstanding eligibility elements.237 This is referred to as conditional eligibility.
+If the applicant's attestation and HealthSource RI's data verification are not reasonably compatible and, in the case of income eligibility, the applicant has been unable to provide a reasonable explanation, applicants will be given additional time to submit satisfactory documentation to verify any outstanding eligibility elements.240 This is referred to as conditional eligibility.
+HealthSource RI will provide notice along with instructions and deadlines for submitting any additional documentation that may be required to complete verification of eligibility.